Munich Security Conference: NATO secretary general defends trans-Atlantic ties | DW | 15.02.2020

 "Any attempt to distance Europe from North America not only weakens the transatlantic bond, but it also risks dividing Europe," he said.
 "I don't believe in Europe alone.
 I believe in Europe and America together."

-US Secretary of State Mike Pompeo spoke afterwards and defended against German criticism that the US had retreated from the world stage.
+US Secretary of State Mike Pompeo defended against German criticism that the US had retreated from the world stage.

+"I'm happy to report that the death of the transatlantic alliance is grossly exaggerated.
+The West is winning, and we're winning together," Pompeo said in a speech.

 "We led 81 nations in the global fight to take out the ISIS caliphate," he said.
 "Is this an America that rejects the international community?"